Robinkhilery960/Interview-Questions/Express.js/readme.md

 })
 ````
 ### 2. Router-level middleware :
-Router middleware workd in the same way the application router works but they are bind to the instance of `express.Router()` that is router object.
+Router middleware works in the same way the application router works but they are bind to the instance of `express.Router()` that is router object.
 You can load them using router.use() or router.METHOD().
 You have to mount the router in your app like `app.use("/",router)` or `app.use(router)` .
 ### 3. Error-handling middleware:
-rror-handling middleware always takes four arguments.
+error-handling middleware always takes four arguments.
 You must provide four arguments to identify it as an error-handling middleware function.
 Even if you don’t need to use the next object, you must specify it to maintain the signature.
 Otherwise, the next object will be interpreted as regular middleware and will fail to handle errors.
 ````javascript
 app.use((err, req, res, next) => {
   console.error(err.stack)